spcl/knowledge-graph-of-thoughts/containers/python/README.md

 ## Steps to Run

-In order to build and run the Python Docker image, please navigate to the `python_docker` directory and execute:
+In order to build and run the Python Docker image, please navigate to the `python` directory and execute:

 ```bash
 docker-compose up